-The disclosure in respect of the amount payable to enterprises which have provided goods and services to the Company and which qualify under the definition of micro and small enterprises, as defined under Micro, Small and Medium Enterprises Development Act, 2006 has been made in the Ind AS financial statement as at March 31, 2022 based of the information reserved (Amount in million Particulars March 31, 2023 March 31, 2022 and the period and - 0.01 Principal amount remaining unpaid to any supplier as at the period end - Interest due thereon Amount of interest paid by the Company in terms of section 16 of the MSMED Act, 2006 (27 of 2006), along with the amount of the payment made to the supplier beyond the appointed day during each accounting year Amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the Amount of interest due and payable for the period of delay in making buy more than MSMED, 2006 appointed day during the year) but without adding the interest specified under the MSMED, 2006 Amount of interest accrued and remaining unpaid at the end of the accounting year The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under the MSMED Act, 2006 b) Ageing of creditors other than micro enterprises and small enterprises as at
+Note 22: Details of dues to micro and small enterprises as per MSMED Act, 2006 enterprises as defined in the Micro, Small Medium Enterprises Development Act, 2006 as set out in the following disclosures-The disclosure in respect of the amount payable to enterprises which have provided goods and services to the Company and which qualify under the definition of micro and small enterprises, as defined under Micro, Small and Medium Enterprises Development Act, 2006 has been made in the Ind AS financial statement as at March 31, 2023 based on the information received and available with the Company pased on the information received and available with the Company (Amount in millions) March 31, 2023 March 31, 2022 Particulars 4 12 Principal amount remaining unpaid to any supplier as at the period end 300 ().
+Interest due thereon Amount of interest paid by the Company in terms of section 16 of the MSMED Act, 2006 (27 of 2006), along with the amount of the payment made to the supplier beyond the appointed day 4.5 during each accounting year Amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified 5 under the MSMED, 2006 Amount of interest accrued and remaining unpaid at the end of the accounting year.
+The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under the MSMED Act, 2006